DFGroothuis/AccelerateDevOps/ch3_pull-request/Create-PullRequest.md

    ![Commit to branch](img/commit-to-branch.png)

+9. This line was added to the document at the review stage

    Navigate back to the pull request and note that you can review the file with all changes (`Files changed`) or individual `Commits`.
 You can comment in both views.

    ![Changes](img/changes.png)